Quickstart: Monitor hosts with Elastic Agent

 edit

-1. In Kibana, go to Observability and click Add Data.
+1. Go to the Observability UI and click Add Data.

 2. Select Collect and analyze logs, and then select Auto-detect logs and metrics.